 - Your heart is beating very fast or you have chest pain.

 - You are confused or feel sleepy.

-- You cannot breathe well or you feel very tired, which can be symptoms of heart failure.
+- You can't breathe well, or you feel very tired.
+These can be symptoms of heart failure.

 You should also call your doctor if:

 - You develop symptoms of Graves ophthalmopathy, such as bulging, reddened eyes.